Zulko/moviepy/docs/gallery.rst

          style="max-width:50%; height:'auto'; display:block; margin-left: auto;margin-right: auto; margin-bottom:30px;" /></a>

-It is possible to combine MoviePy the same with many graphic librairies (like matplotlib, mayavi, pyopengl, etc.).
+It is also possible to combine MoviePy with other graphic librairies like matplotlib, etc.

 ..
 Rinconcam